April Hann Lanford, Principal of Artifact Services

 Collection Care Articles

-Our collection of educational articles provide an introduction to many topics about the preservation and conservation of fine art, antiques and fine furniture.
+Our collection of educational articles provides an introduction to many topics about the preservation and conservation of fine art, antiques, and fine furniture.

 Topics are often written as a result of questions provided by our clients.